ErnieNishino/CPP-Primer-Plus-Programming-Exercises-Answer/README.md

 # C++ Primer Plus Answer
-# This my code for the promgrame work in "C++ Primer Plus"
+# This my code for the programe work in "C++ Primer Plus"